 Yes, we are always looking for solutions like this one to get the perfect skin.
 But do snails hold the answer?
 And is it a quick answer (I'm sorry, I had to go for that joke).

 Snail serum has been clinically proven to help maintain the skin as well as improve cell function.
-Additionally, it helps avoid excess or abnormal scars including acne scarring, counteracts sun damage and prevents premature skin aging and wrinkles.
+Additionally, it helps avoid excess or abnormal scarring, including acne scarring, counteracting sun damage and preventing premature skin aging and wrinkles.